AliceWonderMiscreations/libbitcoin-RPM/LibreOffice.md

 for the above packages.
 They should build just fine in CentOS 7 when built in that order.

-For `harfbuzz` you should start with the Source RPM from [CentOS 7](http://vault.centos.org/7.3.1611/) (currently in `os/Source/` but always check in `updates/Source/SPackages/` for an updated source package) but use the RPM spec file supplied here.
+For `harfbuzz` you should use the RPM spec file provided here.
+The spec file provided here started life in the Fedora Rawhide world but had been modified to build against the `compat-icu` package on RHEL/CentOS systems.

-Then you can build LibreOffice packages that link and the newer boost packages and the newer ICU packages.
+Once those dependencies are built you can build LibreOffice packages that link against the newer boost packages and the newer ICU packages.

-For LibreOffice, start with the source RPM from Fedora Rawhide to get the source tarball and patches.
+For LibreOffice, start with the source RPM from Fedora Rawhide to get the source tarball and patches (there are a lot).
 Then replace the RPM spec file with the LibreOffice spec file that is provided here.